D7823/UAV_SLAM/Software/ROS/darknet/README.md

 3. Testing.

-a.
-Find a image and then use image_publisher to publish it in the ROS
+      1. Find a image and then use image_publisher to publish it in the ROS

-b. use rostopic to find the published image name
+      2. use rostopic to find the published image name

-c. replace the image name in the yolo_v3.launch to the published image name you found
+      3. replace the image name in the yolo_v3.launch to the published image name you found

-d. roslaunch darknet_ros yolo_v3.launch
+      4. roslaunch darknet_ros yolo_v3.launch

 You might also use the disparity.launch file in the side_x_side_stereo project to extract left frame from videos for object detection.